nathan-builds/cps530Project/writeups/p1_react.md

 **Weaknesses**:
--JSX: While the React library and concepts are fairly easy to learn , the JSX syntax can take some time to grasp.
-JSX stands for JavaScriptHTML and is what enables developers to write HTML alongside JavaScript.
+- JSX: While the React library and concepts are fairly easy to learn , the JSX syntax can take some time     to grasp.
+JSX stands for JavaScriptHTML and is what enables             developers to write HTML alongside JavaScript
--Pace of development: This can be seen as both a pro and a con.
+-  Pace of development: This can be seen as both a pro and a con.
 The react library is constantly growing at a rapid pace and this allows developers to use new and evolving technologies.
 However, due to the this rapid growth, the documentation for certain things can be lacking